flutter/website/src/resources/platform-adaptations.md

 ### Widgets with .adaptive() constructors

-There are several widgets that support`.adaptive()` constructors.
+Several widgets support `.adaptive()` constructors.
 Adaptive constructors substitute the corresponding Cupertino components when the app is run on an iOS device.

-The following widgets are used primarily for input, selection and to display system information.
+Widgets in the following table are used primarily for input, selection, and to display system information.
 Because these controls are tightly integrated with the operating system, users have been trained to recognize and respond to them.
-So, it's recommended to follow the platform conventions.
+Therefore, we recommend that you follow platform conventions.

 | Material Widget | Cupertino Widget | Adaptive Constructor |